Pet Gila monster bites Colorado man, who dies in what experts call a "rare event"

 "The last case I have been able to find," said Brandehoff, "was 1930 and that was not even a medical journal case."

-According to several experts involved in the Lakewood case, the man -- who has not been identified -- owned two pet Gila monsters and was bitten by one of them early last week.
-It was a juvenile and about 12 inches long.
-The owner was hospitalized and died over the Presidents Day holiday weekend.
+According to several experts involved in the Lakewood case, the man -- who has not been identified -- owned two pet Gila monsters and was bitten by one of them on Feb.
+12. It was a juvenile and about 12 inches long.
+The owner was hospitalized and died the Friday leading into the Presidents Day holiday weekend -- four days after the animal bit him.

 The Jefferson County Coroner's Office confirmed the death, saying an autopsy was performed on the bite victim but the precise cause of death won't be known until additional toxicology testing is completed.